Showing all 98 results

 Whilst polarised lenses are mainly used by fishing and watersports enthusiasts, because they block glare reflected off any hard surface like a road or pavements they can be useful for runners too.

-Polycarbonate lenses that fall onto a hard surface like a pavement will easily scratch so it’s also a good idea to wear a cord grip/retainer; these will stop your sunglasses slipping off your face.
+When running on uneven ground or in hot conditions (and you perspire) it’s also a good idea to wear a cord grip/retainer; these will stop your sunglasses slipping off your face.
 We have several options available – Cords & Retainers.